BioPhoton/elements/README.md

 }
 ```

-## ChangeDetection and Angular Elements
+## ZoneHandling and Angular Elements

 There are 2 way how to manage change detection in angular components:
 1. Zone-less (change detection needs to be managed manually)
-2. Zone-full (change detection is managed over by `zone.js`)
+2. Zone-full (change detection is managed by `zone.js` in 2 possible flavors)

 In the following I summarized different approaches and their pros and cons: